-Anything with a star (★) is one of our favorite things to do in Jamaica.
+Attractions marked with a star (★) are one of our favorite things to do in Jamaica.

 Seven Mile Beach

 Negril’s Seven Mile Beach is Jamaica’s most popular beach.
 It boasts miles of white sand, only to be interrupted by the turquoise blue water.
-Even though Seven Mile Beach is crowded, populated with vendors, and spoiled with shops, hotels, and bars, the majestic blue water and white sand are truly a must-see.
+Even though Seven Mile Beach is crowded, populated with vendors, and spoiled with shops, hotels, and bars, the majestic blue water and white sand are truly a must-see in Jamaica.

 Royal Palm Reserve